-Keeping up with nearly 60 years of Freddie Jones’ Supporting Roles…
+Keeping up with nearly 60 years of Freddie Jones’ supporting roles…

-Returning to two favourite British 1970s films and much more from the late British Character Actor, Freddie Jones
+Returning to two favourite British 1970s films and much more from the late British character actor, Freddie Jones.

 In his early days working on television, Jones had starred in a variety of genres.
-This including a lead role in a Sweeney Todd production in Mystery and Imagination (1966-70) and on Children’s BBC in Jackanory (1970-71) as a presenter reading children’s stories to the camera.
+This included a lead role in a Sweeney Todd production in Mystery and Imagination (1966-70) and on Children’s BBC in Jackanory (1970-71) as a presenter reading children’s stories to the camera.
 In British films, he worked with Oliver Reed and Ian McShane (his later Lovejoy co-star) in Sitting Target (1972), Michael Caine in Kidnapped (1971) and even a Hammer film with Peter Cushing and Christopher Lee in The Satanic Rites of Dracula (1973).

-Also in film, Jones had been an acting support to more than a few big names in Hollywood and beyond, with films with American actors Clint Eastwood, Nicolas Cage, John Hurt and Charlton Heston to his credit.
-As a character actor he often starred with actors and actresses more than once during his prolific career, with these famous stars including Lesley Anne Down, Anthony Hopkins and Ian McShane.
+Also in films, Jones had been acting support to more than a few big names in Hollywood and beyond, with films with American actors Clint Eastwood, Nicolas Cage, John Hurt and Charlton Heston to his credit.
+As a character actor, he often starred with actors and actresses more than once during his prolific career, with these famous stars including Lesley Anne Down, Anthony Hopkins and Ian McShane.
 Jones also filmed Ladies in Lavender (2004) with Judi Dench and Maggie Smith.
 Of his role with these two great Dames, IMDb stated he was reported to say;

 Piss-poor part, but I’ll do it because I’m in love with Judi Dench.

-More recently my Darlin Husband and I spotted him in all star cast including Olivia De Havilland, Lesley Anne Down and Bill Bixby.
-This as he starred as a bumbling police constable in the Agatha Christie whodunnit Murder is Easy (1982).
+More recently my Darlin Husband and I spotted him in an all-star cast including Olivia De Havilland, Lesley Anne Down and Bill Bixby.
+This, as he starred as a bumbling police constable in the Agatha Christie whodunnit, Murder is Easy (1982).
 Other roles from the eighties, my ultra observant (and often more character actor aware) Darlin Husband remembered him in included Krull (1983) and Dune (1984).

-Juggernaut (1974) or Terror on the Britannic – as it’s also known – was a a timeless British disaster film with a cast including Richard Harris, Anthony Hopkins (jones also worked with him in All Creatures Great and Small the following year), Omar Sharif, Shirley Knight, Simon MacCorkindale and Roy Kinnear.
+Juggernaut (1974) or Terror on the Britannic – as it’s also known – was a timeless British disaster film with a cast including Richard Harris, Anthony Hopkins (Jones also worked with him in All Creatures Great and Small the following year), Omar Sharif, Shirley Knight, Simon MacCorkindale and Roy Kinnear.

 He has even rigged up a few bombs just to go off to show he means business.
 The blackmailer saying once he receives the requested ransom money he will mansplain how to disarm those bombs.
-With 1200 passengers on board its a race against time.
+With 1200 passengers on board it’s a race against time.

 Jones has a crucial role in this film as Sidney Buckland, a bomb disposal officer who gives some helpful advice to the powers that be.
-But to tell you more on this film and the plot would venture into spoilers.
+But to tell you more about this film and the plot would venture into spoilers.
 However, I will say it’s the police headed by Anthony Hopkins and always wonderful Richard Harris to the rescue.

 The Man Who Haunted Himself (1974)